sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 ![SVD](/images/movie/movie14.jpg)

 We can use another dataset with userId if we want to do collaborative filtering with SVD.
-Below we can see the first 10 movies rated on scale of 5.
+Below we can see the first 10 movies rated on a scale of 5.
 I will show the data for userId = 5, but there is data for all users in this dataset.
 I leveraged the Surprise library in the code below.
 To learn more: [see the Surprise documentation.](https://surprise.readthedocs.io/en/stable/index.html)

 ```
 from surprise import Reader, evaluate, Dataset, SVD